-The N fertilization and irrigation management is formulated as a finite Markov decision processes (MDP) problem here.
-On each day $t$, the agent receives the states of the environment, $s_t$, and chooses the action $a_t$ from the action space $\mathcal{A}$. $s_t$ contains information related to the weather, plant, and soil at given day, and the detailed composition of the state space can be found in Table 7 from \cite{wu2022optimizing}. $a_t$ consists of the amount of N fertilizer input, $N_t$, and the amount of irrigation water input, $W_t$, for that day.
-Given $s_t$ and $a_t$, a reward $r_t (s_t,a_t)$ can be calculated, and the agent aims to find the optimal $a_t$ that maximizes the future discounted return, which is defined as $R_t = \sum_{\tau=t}^T\gamma^{\tau-t}r_\tau$, where $\gamma$ is the discounted factor to be designed.
-The reward function $r_t(s_t,a_t)$ at day $t$ is defined as:
+Nitrogen fertilization and irrigation management is formulated as a finite MDP here.
+On each day $t$, the agent receives the state of the environment, $s_t$, and chooses the action $a_t$ from the action space $\mathcal{A}$ based on some policy $\pi(s_t,\theta_t)$, where $\theta_t$ is the parameter of the policy at current day. $s_t$ contains information related to the weather, plant, and soil at given day from the simulator. $a_t$ consists of the amount of N fertilizer input, $N_t$, and the amount of irrigation water, $W_t$, to be applied on that day.
+Given $s_t$ and $a_t$, the reward $r_t (s_t,a_t)$ is defined as: